alextanhongpin/evolutionary-architecture/saga.md

 | delivered | - | the state machine ends here |

 Each action can be stored in the database as a row (or stored in one column to save space).
 They can be read and converted into bits and the sequence can be analysed.

+## Thoughts

+Have a main orchestrator manage the sequence.
+For example, an order delivery system.

+User purchase an item
+Set the status to checkout
+User pays an item.
+Check the previous state though the aggregate Id, if exist, Add it as a new entry.

+The algo is as follow, select all by the same aggregate id, if the I’d exists, query all events.
+For each events, validate the steps.
+Ge the last next step.
+If the current step equals the last next step, check if the validity is okay. add it in.
+Once all the steps have been completed, purge the entries, as it should not be retried.
+How to deal with versioning?
+Store the version in the Database and query them.
+For different version, we may have different state machine acting.

+We can probably use sorted sets to sort the sequence.
+Then compare it.